Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Reporting Agents (RAs)

 Reporting agents often serve as a link between the IRS and businesses.
 The goal of RAs is effective and efficient IRS tax compliance and collection.
-They help employers to fulfill required tax deposits and informational tax filings to the federal government.
+They help employers fulfill required tax deposits and informational tax filings with the federal government.

 Of course, as the IRS notes about outsourcing payroll, "employers are ultimately responsible for the payment of income tax withheld," so choosing the right payroll vendor is critical.